 Talking to a friend who has lost their job (or even if you are that person who lost your job) can be quite challenging at times.
 In either circumstance, it’s difficult to gauge what to say and what not to say.
 Here are a few tips to help guide your conversation along in a more positive manner.

 If your friend has lost their job:

-- Don’t project your personal feelings towards unemployment onto your friend.
+Don’t project your personal feelings about unemployment onto your friend.

-- Do realize that many will experience the same type of stages as in losing a loved one.
+Do realize that many people will experience the same stages of grief as losing a loved one.
 This includes mourning, denial, and possibly even depression.

 If you have lost your job:

 Don’t guilt your friends into helping you find a job, get referrals, or pass your resume on.

 Don’t take your frustrations out on your loved ones.

 Do get out and network.
 It's a good idea to attend free or low cost events.
 It's a great way to develop good leads.